muniratashrifwala/CodingChallenge/README.md

 Revised previous study material and worked on a new portfolio website project

 Day 12 - <br/>
-Covered range and multiple loops
+Covered range and multiple loops.
+Solved 2 Hacker Rank problems

+Day 13 - <br/>